fabianopinto/ts-common/packages/config/README.md

 This package resolves `ssm://` and `s3://` references out of the box.
 To support additional schemes (for example, `vault://`), you can preprocess your configuration and disable built-in resolution, or compose at read-time.

-Option A — preprocess then initialize with `resolveExternal: false`:
+Option A — preprocess then initialize with `resolve: { external: false }`:

 ```ts
 import { Configuration } from "@fabianopinto/config";